GWTReact/gwt-interop-utils/README.md

 # gwt-interop-utils
 General purpose utilities for use with GWT JsInterop capabilities introduced in GWT 2.8

-***Please note: the project currently depends on a Snapshot build of GWT 2.8 to work.
-Consider this project a preview.
-The API is highly likely to change.***

 ##Documentation

 Check out the [Documentation](https://github.com/GWTReact/gwt-interop-utils/blob/master/DOCUMENTATION.md) for details.